snok/django-auth-adfs/docs/token_lifecycle.rst

 - When set to ``False`` (default), users remain logged in even if their tokens can't be refreshed
 - When set to ``True``, users are automatically logged out when token refresh fails

-When a user's account is disabled in Azure AD/ADFS, their existing Django sessions will remain active by default until they expire naturally.
-This can create a security gap where revoked users maintain access to your application.

-The ``LOGOUT_ON_TOKEN_REFRESH_FAILURE`` setting provides an option which helps address this concern by allowing you to automatically log out users when their token refresh fails, which will happen some time after their account has been disabled in the identity provider.

 **Existing Sessions**